Author: Patrick

 With your battle plan in place, you’re ready to stand the watch.
 But sometimes, even the best-laid plans need a little extra firepower.
 When you’ve identified a threat and need to neutralize it, it’s time to call in the air support.

 Defensive End!
 BLITZ is your most powerful weapon in this fight.
 This bed bug contact and residual killer spray is specifically engineered to provide you with the tactical advantage you need.
-It’s a rapid-response solution designed to eliminate bed bugs and give you the peace of mind that your home barracks are safe and secure.

 This Veteran’s Day, we thank our veterans for their service.
 And we salute you for taking on the vital mission of protecting your home front.
-Stay vigilant, stay prepared, and let’s keep those barracks clear!
+Stay vigilant, stay prepared, and let’s keep those barracks and bunks clear!

 • A Halloween Spook-tacular Guide to Bug-Free Trick or Treating